swapnilyavalkar/ssl-cert-monitoring/README.md

 ### Script Workflow

-1. **SSL Certificate Retrieval**: The script iterates over each Tableau Server URL specified in the `$Tableau_Server_URLs` array and retrieves the SSL certificate details.
+1. **SSL Certificate Retrieval**: The script iterates over each URL specified in the `$Server_URLs` array and retrieves the SSL certificate details.

 2. **Expiration Check**: It calculates the number of days left before each certificate expires.